-If you or a loved one has been diagnosed with a serious health concern, such as stomach, small intestine, colorectal, esophageal, bladder, prostate, blood, or liver cancers, as well as leukemia, Non-Hodgkin’s Lymphoma, or multiple myeloma after using prescription or over the counter Zantac or a generic version, ranitidine we urge you to contact our pharmaceutical liability attorneys by calling 1.800.556.5522 or by filling out the form below.
-You may be entitled to pursue legal action.
+If you or a loved one has been diagnosed with cancer after using prescription or over the counter Zantac (ranitidine), we urge you to contact our pharmaceutical liability attorneys by filling out the form below or calling 1.800.556.5522.
+The FDA has recently withdrawn these medications from the market and you may be entitled to pursue legal action.

 What is Zantac?

 Zantac is an antacid and antihistamine primarily used to treat and prevent heartburn, but can also be used to treat stomach ulcers, gastroesophageal reflux disease (GERD) and other gastrointestinal disorders.
 The drug is known as ranitidine in its generic form.

 Drug safety officials in the U.S. and Europe have launched an investigation into whether Sanofi heartburn medication, Zantac, and other generic versions made by numerous manufacturers contain levels of the probable carcinogen N-nitrosodimethylamine (NDMA) that could pose a danger to patients

 What is NDMA?

 NDMA is common industrial byproduct and is a contaminant found in small quantities in meat, vegetables, dairy and water.
 It is classified as a probable human carcinogen, meaning that it is a substance that could cause cancer when consumed in certain quantities.

 Contact the Pharmaceutical Liability Attorneys at The Law Offices of Peter Angelos Today.